-Miriam Rabkin, MD, MPH, has worked in the field of HIV/AIDS for 20 years, focusing on strengthening health systems to improve the delivery of prevention, care and treatment services for underserved populations.
-She is an associate professor in epidemiology and medicine at the Mailman School of Public Health, and director for health systems strengthening at ICAP, based at the Mailman School of Public Health.
+Miriam Rabkin, MD, MPH, has worked in the field of HIV/AIDS for 22 years, focusing on strengthening health systems to improve the delivery of prevention, care and treatment services for underserved populations.
+She is an associate professor in epidemiology and medicine at the Mailman School of Public Health, and director for health systems strategies at ICAP, based at the Mailman School of Public Health.
 At ICAP, she focuses on strengthening health systems, improving access to HIV services in resource-limited settings, and the design, delivery, and evaluation of chronic care programs for HIV and non-communicable diseases.
 Dr. Rabkin's current research focuses on implementation science, and on ways to leverage the successes and lessons of HIV scale-up to strengthen broader health systems to enhance the quality of programs for HIV, maternal/child health, non-communicable diseases, and infection prevention and control (IPC).
-She also leads the 14-country CQUIN learning network, which is designed to accelerate the implementation of innovative models for HIV service delivery in sub-Saharan Africa.
+She also leads the 21-country CQUIN learning network, which is designed to accelerate the implementation of innovative models for HIV service delivery in sub-Saharan Africa.

 MPH, 2002, Columbia University Mailman School of Public Health